jmmorato/openddsharp/Documentation/articles/how_to_build.md

 #### Target dependency chains

-When you invoke a target, Cake automatically runs all of its dependencies first (unless you pass `--exclusive`).
+When you invoke a target, Cake automatically runs all of its dependencies first (unless you pass `--exclusive` parameter).

 ```mermaid
 graph TD